Automattic/wp-calypso/client/state/post-formats/README.md

 state.postFormats = {
 	requesting: {
 		12345678: false,
-		87654321: true
+		87654321: true,
 	},
 	items: {
 		12345678: {
 			image: 'Image',
-			video: 'Video'
+			video: 'Video',
 		},
 		87654321: {
-			status: 'Status'
+			status: 'Status',
-		}
+		},
-	}
+	},
-}
+};
 ```

-## Selectors are intended to assist in extracting data from the global state tree for consumption by other modules.
+## Selectors are intended to assist in extracting data from the global state tree for consumption by other modules

-#### `isRequestingPostFormats`
+### `isRequestingPostFormats`

 Returns true if post formats are currently fetching for the given site ID.